zack781/zack781.github.io/myexperience.markdown

 <details>
   <summary>More Details</summary>

-As a Software Developer at NYU Research Technology’s High-Speed Research Network (HSRN) in Brooklyn, NY, since June 2022, I have contributed to advancing networked audio and real-time data management.
+As a Real-time Multimedia Systems Researcher at NYU Research Technology’s High-Speed Research Network (HSRN) in New York, from 2022 to 2025, I have contributed to advancing networked audio and real-time data management.
 I developed a C++ JUCE-based audio plugin utilizing WebSockets and UDP to enable seamless audio transport for over 100 attendees at the 2023 TURN UP Multimedia concert.
 Additionally, I optimized Corelink’s access control system using Knex.js, enhancing its security and real-time data management capabilities.
 To expand Corelink’s functionality, I integrated plugin support, enabling greater flexibility for diverse real-time applications in research and development.
 My contributions also extended to securing research funding, where I played a role in grant proposals, successfully obtaining $2,500 in awards from the NYU Dean's Undergraduate Research Fund.
 </details>
 {: style="margin-top: 0.5em;" :}